GGami/libraryadmin/README.md

 Accessing:

   - Registration is required in order to use the system.
-  - Personal appearance at the SLU Library is needed to verify and complete the registration.
+  - Personal appearance at the Library is needed to verify and complete the registration.

 Searching: